Changissnz/selfinterest/README.md

 objects and identities, and since any object or identity is merely a candidate in a seemingly infinite set of candidates, the motives are coupled with bias.
 A universal problem for human existence, worthy to note so as to demonstrate the complication of purist application of "light" or "dark" into personal settings.
+And the possible changes in motive, through temporal continuity, are counter-analytic to the task of static ascription of a particular self-interest to light or dark motives.